fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/basic_structure/assignments.md

 ### uninitialized variables

 C and C++ does not require to set any initial value (unless we use some advanced features).
-If you do not set anything, the value stored in variable's memory will be unknown - typically some garbage bits which were left after previous program that used the same memory area.
+If you do not set anything, the value stored in variable's memory will be unknown - typically some garbage bits which were left after previous program that used the same memory location.

 ```c++
 int x;